-Conflict resolution is crucial to maintaining a positive climate at school.
+Restorative practices are crucial in maintaining a positive climate at school.
 Aggressive or disruptive behavior will be handled in a variety of ways, integrating the needs of the student while teaching and modeling the desired outcome.
-Whenever possible, those involved will be invited to actively participate in the conflict resolution.
+Whenever possible, those involved will be invited to actively participate in the restorative process.
 Our goals are to protect each person's rights, and to help each person learn to make better choices while ensuring a safe, supportive learning environment for all students.